skip to content

 • Health and safety laws also state that employers have a statutory duty to take care of the health and safety of their employees by providing a clean environment to work in, first aid equipment, protective clothing, drinking water and washing facilities and ensuring all machinery is safe.

-• You cannot be made to work more than an average of 48 hours per week.
+• You cannot be made to work more than an average of 48 hours per week but you can agree to work more than an average 48 hours if you want to (you cannot be forced to do this).

 • You have the right to a certain amount of paid holiday each year.
 As a full-time employee you are entitled to 5.6 weeks paid leave per year.
 Part time workers receive pro-rata entitlement.